» Terraform Provider Development Program

 The Terraform Provider Development Program allows vendors to build Terraform providers that are officially approved and tested by HashiCorp and listed on the official Terraform website.
 The program is intended to be largely self-serve, with links to information sources, clearly defined steps, and checkpoints.

 Building your own provider?
-If you're building your own provider and aren't interested in having HashiCorp officially approve and regularly test the provider, refer to the Writing Custom Providers guide.
+If you're building your own provider and aren't interested in having HashiCorp officially approve and regularly test the provider, refer to the Writing Custom Providers guide and the Extending Terraform section.

 » What is a Terraform Provider?